gnkw/creator/README.md

 ## Introduction

-This creator is used to develop easyly
+This creator is used to __generate__ some PHP Classes in an __organized structure__.
+It use an __autoloader__, so you can easily call the classes you want between them and from a php main script by calling the autoloader.
+It also let you create __PHPUnit__ test classes to test your php classes.

 To use this Creator you need to have __read and write__ rights to create files by PHP.